boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 i++
 {{</highlight>}}

-and then consider the following code snippets which should have a match,
+and then consider the following code snippets which contain a match,

 {{<highlight java>}}
 for(i=0; i++; i<100) {